Danaher Corporation: 2021–present

 In June 2021, Precision Nanosystems was acquired by Cytiva.

 In August 2021, Danaher acquired Aldevron, which produces mRNA and proteins used in mRNA vaccines, for $9.6 billion in cash.

 In May 2023, Pall Corporation merged with Cytiva to create a new Biotechnology Group within Danaher; at that time Cytiva employed more than 16,000 associates in over 40 countries.

 Also in September 2022, Danaher announced its intention to spin off its Environmental & Applied Solutions segment; in February 2023, it was named Veralto and the corporate spin-off was completed in September 2023.
 The division included Aquatic Informatics, ChemTreat, Esko, Hach Company, Linx, McCrometer, OTT HydroMet, Pantone, Sea-Bird Scientific, Trojan Technologies, Videojet, XOS, and X-Rite.

 In December 2023, Danaher acquired Abcam for approximately $5.7 billion.

 In June 2024, the Food and Drug Administration granted marketing approval to Danaher's Cepheid unit for a rapid test for hepatitis C. Using a blood sample from a fingertip, the rapid test detects the virus's RNA and delivers results in less than roughly an hour, as opposed to requiring a sample to be sent to a lab.

 In August 2024, the company acquired GeneData.

-Controversies

-Controversy has arisen regarding the pricing of test cartridges manufactured by Danaher's subsidiary, Cepheid.
-These cartridges are essential for detecting diseases such as COVID-19, HIV, and tuberculosis.
-Organizations such as Treatment Action Group and Doctors Without Borders have asked Cepheid to lower the price of these tests since 2019.

-On September 12, 2023, author and vlogger John Green released a video highlighting these ethical concerns and calling on his community to reach out to Danaher.
-One week later, Cepheid and Danaher announced a 20% price reduction for the Xpert MTB/RIF TB test cartridge, from $9.98 to $7.97, in high TB-burden countries.
-However, the price of the Xpert MTB/XDR test used to diagnose for drug-resistant TB, which is the deadliest form, remained unchanged at $14.90.
+In February 2026, Danaher announced it would acquire Masimo for $10 billion.